 Yes, Temu is a legit online shopping platform.

 Despite some rumors and online reviews, Temu is totally legit.
 Their website and company are verified in more ways than one.
-First of all, they’re backed by a totally legitimate corporation (PDD Holdings), and they support a variety of trusted and secure payment methods on their site (like PayPal, GPay, Apple Pay, and more).
+First of all, they’re backed by a legitimate corporation and support a variety of trusted and secure payment methods on their site (like PayPal, GPay, Apple Pay, and more).
 They also have multiple security measures in place to protect their shopper’s payment information.

 Also, the negative reviews about Temu aren’t the full story.
 Temu has plenty of five-star reviews from satisfied customers who ordered and received items without issue.
 So while their customer service could probably use some work, Temu is still a legitimate company to shop from.